aducad/cloud-game-lister/README.md

 ## Features

+Features:

 - All supported Steam games list for "GEFORCE NOW"
+- Allows you to see new supported games
 - Allows you to see "GEFORCE NOW" support on the steam pages
   - [Main page](https://store.steampowered.com/)
   - [Game detail pages](https://store.steampowered.com/app/680420/OUTRIDERS/)